MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_videoprocessblt.md

-#### - pData [in]
+*pData* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff544102">D3DDDIARG_VIDEOPROCESSBLT</a> structure that describes the DirectX VA video processing operation to perform.

 ## -returns